zwang695/alexa-skills-list/skills/B01GQGW6P8/README.md

 To use the Bird Song skill, try saying...

-* *Alexa, ask Bird Song for a bluebird*
+* *Alexa, ask Bird Song for a blackbird*

 * *Alexa, ask Bird Song to surprise me*

 * *Alexa, ask Bird Song for a game*

-Bird Song is a serene and entertaining skill that plays over 160 different bird songs and calls.
+Bird Song is a serene and entertaining skill that plays hundreds of different bird songs and calls.
 You can ask for a specific bird ("Alexa, ask Bird Song for a grasshopper sparrow"), a general bird ("Alexa, ask Bird Song for a sparrow"), or have Alexa select a random bird for you ("Alexa, ask Bird Song for a random bird").

 For even more fun, ask Bird Song for a game to see how good you are at identifying birds by their voice alone.